aokad/onebreak/README.md

 ```

 ## Command (how to use)
-EBbreak consists of five steps.
+onebreak consists of five steps.

 ### parse
 ```